 Students with an adequate background in computer science will complete 30 credits of course work consisting of 9 credits of distribution courses, and 21 credits of elective courses.
 In addition, within these 30 credits of course work, students must satisfy a project requirement and a programming language requirement.
 Students with a background other than computer science may need to complete up to 18 additional credits of core courses.
 Below are the formal course requirements, all the course descriptions can be found on the program's catalog page here.

 This program exists in two versions.
 The main degree program, consisting of 30 credit hours (10 courses), is for students who have earned a Bachelor's degree in Computer Science from an ABET accredited university.
 We also accommodate students with weaker CS backgrounds, or no prior CS background, by prescribing up to six additional courses in fundamental CS subjects.
 All applicants are expected to demonstrate that they have completed a baccalaureate degree and a course in college algebra prior to enrolling.
-Submission of GRE scores is required.
+International applicants are urged to submit scores from the Graduate Record Examination (GRE) to be considered for admission.
+GRE scores are required for International applicants who wish to be considered for scholarships.
+International applicants are urged to submit scores from the Graduate Record Examination (GRE) to be considered for admission.
+GRE scores are required for International applicants who wish to be considered for scholarships.
+The GRE is optional for graduates of regionally accredited United States colleges and universities.

 Any of the six required core courses may be waived on the basis of appropriate undergraduate or graduate courses, subject to approval of the Computer Science graduate coordinator.
 Students who seek additional waivers must submit, after arrival at the university, supporting documentation to the coordinator before or during the student's first trimester.
 Only courses with grades of B or better may be used for waiver purposes.
 Students are expected to complete the core courses as soon as possible after joining the program.